13alinnn/rock-paper-scissors/README.md

 Third project from The Odin Project.
-I won't be focusing on a GUI, I will build a rock paper scissors game playable in the console
+First project with a GUI after learning about DOM manipulation.